 The positive side is that most courts around the country now accept HGN results as a very strong indicator of impairment.
 The Appellate Courts in my State have ruled, “…four clues on HGN is indicative of impairment”.
 That is a very strong statement from the courts and makes the administration of this test that much more important to our case.

 Think of it this way – the eye is a ball sitting in a fluid socket.
 Like any ball it naturally wants to rotate and move around.
-The eye muscles keep the eye on track, but the eye is always making small adjustments to accommodate for lighting and distance.
-Alcohol and other drugs that enhance nystagmus weaken the eye muscles from doing what they need to do to control the eye, bringing nystagmus to the visible point.
+The eye muscles keep the eye on track, but the eye is always making small adjustments to accommodate for lighting, distance, and focus.
+Alcohol, and other drugs that enhance nystagmus, weaken the eye muscles from doing what they need to do to control the eye, bringing nystagmus to the visible point.
 And don’t you agree that an eye bouncing around would prevent someone from driving safely?

-- Starting Position – Standing with feet together, heels and toes, with arms down to side.
+Starting Position – Standing with feet together, heels and toes, with arms down to side.

-- Basic Information – Explain that you’re going to move your finger left to right and they are expected to follow your finger with their eyes only.
+Basic Information – Explain that you’re going to move your finger left to right and they are expected to follow your finger with their eyes only.

-- Demonstration – Actually position you finger and give an example pass left and right so they clearly understand your movements and intentions.
+Demonstration – Actually position you finger and give an example pass left and right so they clearly understand your movements and intentions.

-- Final Instructions – Watch your finger with their eyes only, do not move their head.
-Keep their arms down to their side, and do not move out of the starting position until told to do so.
-(Remember to ask “do you understand” after each step)
+Final Instructions – Watch your finger with their eyes only, do not move their head.
+Keep their arms down to their side, and do not move out of the starting position until told to do so (Remember to ask “do you understand” after each step).